 Getting out of Debt

-The debt snowball is a highly effective way to quickly pay off debt and gain momentum toward a healthy financial lifestyle.
+If debt reduction is your goal, the debt snowball is an effective way to quickly pay off debt and gain momentum toward a debt-free lifestyle.

-Before we explain how to create your own snowball, there are three important things you should know.
+Before you can craft your snowball, there are three things you should know.

-1. The success of the debt snowball is contingent upon finding extra money to put toward your debt.
-In our example, we’ll use $200.
-Where do you find extra money in your budget?
-Cut cable television, limit eating out, earn extra income…do what you can to aggressively attack your debt.
-If you can’t afford $200, start with $50 or $100.
+1. The success of the debt snowball depends on dedicating extra money to pay toward your debt.
+Find extra money by cutting cable TV, limiting eating out or earning extra income.
+Do what you can to aggressively attack your debt.
+In the example below, we use $200; if you can’t afford $200, start with $50 or $100.
 To make the snowball work you must find a way to pay extra on your debt.

-3. It’s important that you make your minimum payment on every debt you owe.
-The extra money you set aside to help blast your debt (see number 1) will be added to the minimum payment on the debt listed first.
-Pay this new amount on this debt only, but continue to pay your minimum on all other accounts.
+3. The extra money you allot to debt reduction (see number 1 below) will be added to the minimum payment on your smallest debt.
+Pay this increased amount while continuing to pay the required minimum on all other accounts.

-Make a list which includes the creditor’s name, account balance and minimum payment due for all debts.
-Organize your debt from smallest to largest.
+First, list all of your debts from smallest to largest.
+List everything except your mortgage; you can focus on that later.
+List the creditor’s name, the account balance and minimum payment due for all debts.
 Your list may look something like this.

 Creditor